People Who Killed Out Of Jealousy

 Whether it's because of a friend, an ex, or a family member, we've all felt the familiar sting of jealousy.
 "Thou shalt not covet" might be a good rule and all, but jealousy is a human emotion that's often hard to turn on and off.
-The following people held so little control over their envious feelings they ended up killing because of them.
-In many cases, the jealousy started out small and grew to increasingly monopolize their every thought and action.
-This particular set of crimes demonstrates that getting bit by the green-eyed monster can sometimes end in horror.
+The following people held so little control over their feelings of jealousy that they ended up killing because of them.
+In many cases, the jealousy started out small and grew bigger and bigger to eventually take over their every thought and action.
+These criminals remind us that allowing jealousy to consume you can end in horrific tragedy.

-In one of the more disturbing murder cases ever, now infamous Gertrude Baniszewski, alongside her teenage children, viciously tortured and murdered 16-year-old Sylvia Liken in 1965.
-Liken and her sister were placed under Baniszewski's care by their parents, who worked in a carnival, for several months.
+In a highly disturbing murder case, now infamous Gertrude Baniszewski viciously tortured and murdered 16-year-old Sylvia Liken in 1965.
+Liken and her younger sister were placed under Baniszewski's care for several months by their parents who worked for a traveling carnival.

-In one of the craziest love triangles gone wrong, Belgian woman Els Clottermans murdered her skydiving partner and rival lover by the same name, Els Van Doren.
-Buckle up, this story gets a tad bit confusing: Clottermans and Van Doren both met and fell in love with the young and handsome Dutchman Marcel Somers at their parachute club in Zwartberg.
+In a bizarre love triangle gone wrong, Belgian woman Els Clottermans murdered her skydiving partner and love rival, Els Van Doren.
+Clottermans and Van Doren both met and fell in love with the young and handsome Dutchman Marcel Somers at their parachute club in Zwartberg.
 Though the 38-year-old Van Doren was married, both she and Clottermans began sleeping with 25-year-old Somers according to a strict schedule: Clottermans had Fridays, Van Doren had Saturdays.

-About a week before the murder in 2006, Clottermans spent the night on Somers's couch, where she overheard Van Doren and Somers, well, not sleeping.
+About a week before the murder in 2006, Clottermans spent the night on Somers's couch, where she overheard Van Doren and Somers in his bedroom.
 Spying Van Doren's parachute within reach, she tampered with the release strings.
 When the trio all went on a sky-diving trip together the following week, Van Doren plummeted to her death.
-Clottermans is eligible for release after 10 years.
+Sentenced to thirty years in prison, Clottermans is eligible for parole after 10 years.

 But Williams saw one roadblock, and that roadblock was Hartley.
-So she enlisted her longtime friend, Katrina "Kitt" Walsh, to plan the perfect murder.
-The two women spent a year plotting up ways to kill Hartley, which Walsh documented meticulously in her diary.
-In January 2016, after enacting a "dry run" of the crime with a fake flower delivery, Williams entered Hartley's home, used a stun gun on her, and stabbed her to death.
+So she enlisted her longtime friend, Katrina Walsh, to plan the perfect murder.
+The two women spent more than a year plotting ways to kill Hartley, which Walsh documented meticulously in her diary.
+In January 2016, after enacting a "dry run" of the crime with a fake flower delivery, Williams entered Hartley's home, used a cattle prod to stun her, and stabbed her 41 times to death.

-Despite all their planning, the two were apprehended not long afterward, and both were found guilty of murder.
+Despite all of their planning, the two were apprehended not long afterward, and both were found guilty of murder and given life sentences.

-In 2013, Melanie Smith was convicted of five counts of murder and branded by headlines as "Britain's Most Evil Woman" after she set fire to her flat building, killing the upstairs residents.
+In 2013, Melanie Smith was convicted of five counts of murder and branded by her own adult children as "the most evil woman in Britain" after she set fire to her flat building, killing the upstairs residents.
 Smith had grown jealous and resentful of her upstairs neighbor Lee Anna Shiers and her happy relationship with partner Liam Timbrell, particularly because of Smith's tempestuous relationship with her own boyfriend who she often suspected of cheating.